joecritch/dev-terms/README.md

 Not the "National Invitation Tournament" in this case.
 This is just a developer shortening the term "nit-pick", where they're picking up on the small things, and are potentially being quite subjective.
 Often found in a pull request, and can often be classed as [bikeshed](#bikeshed)ding.

+## reason about

+If something is "easy to reason about", it essentially means it's easy to understand how its parts behave together; and generally being able to keep on top of your codebase.

 ## rubber ducking

 Explaining a problem out loud to someone else, or an actual rubber duck, to help think of a solution.